arkui-x/docs/en/application-dev/reference/apis/js-apis-socket.md

 on(type: 'listening' | 'close', callback: Callback\<void\>): void

-Enables listening for data packet message events or close events of the UDPSocket connection.
+Subscribes to **listening** events or **close** events of the UDP socket connection.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Communication.NetStack